bkry-code/sled/readme.md

 ## Installation

-The easiest way to install Weddings Bells and Kirby is to run the following command in your terminal:
+The easiest way to install Sled and Kirby is to run the following command in your terminal:

 ``git clone --recursive https://github.com/lauriiii/sled.git``